Overview

 Firm is deemed to have custody of client assets despite not having physical custody in certain

 instances.
-For example, if clients authorize the Firm to deduct advisory fees directly from client
+For example, if you authorize us to instruct your custodian to deduct our advisory fees

-(SLOAs) for the Firm to move money from an advisory account to a different account, Financial Council
+Letters of Authorization (SLOAs) to move money from your account with us to a different account,

 exempts the Firm from the annual surprise custody examination requirement for advisers that have